ooxml-tools/file/README.md

     </picture>
 </h1>

-Inspect Office Open XML files in nodejs/browser.
+Read/write Office Open XML files in nodejs/browser.

 Support for reading and writing to